drcscodes/drcs.codes/content/shared/git.md

 2. On the Create a new repository page:

-   - Enter a Repository name (e.g., propython-coursework).
+   - Enter a Repository name (e.g., python-coursework).
    - Select Public or Private.
    - Check the "Add a README file" checkbox.
    - Select an appropriate .gitignore template, e.g. "Python" if this repository will contain a Python project, "Go" for a Go project, etc.